-In my career I have learned that there are several factors that contribute to our overall oral health.
+In my career, I have learned that there are several factors that contribute to our overall oral health.
 Home care habits and risk factors play a part.
 However, we now know there are other factors involved in our oral health that may be just as important to consider.

 Some of my patients have done everything they can to keep their mouths healthy but to no avail.
-Oral probiotics, proper home care and adjunctive therapies can help promote health in the mouth of these people when all other efforts have failed.
-Having seen the results first hand, I am committed to helping others by sharing the latest information in science and technology to promote oral health.
+Oral probiotics, proper home care and adjunctive therapies may help promote health in the mouth of these people when all other efforts have failed.
+Having seen the results first hand, I am committed to helping others and sharing the latest information in science and technology to promote oral health.

 please email questions/comments to email@example.com